Seven times able-bodied passengers might not want an exit-row seat

 - If the plane is mostly empty.
 This doesn’t happen that often, but some flights do still take off with many open seats.
 If there’s a whole row open, then such a row can be more comfortable even than first class.

 - You want width more than space between seats.
-There are several seats open in the regular or extra legroom sections and you care more about seat width than space between seats.
-One drawback of exit-row seats is that the armrests are fixed, so you can’t lift them up for extra space, even if the row isn’t full.
+Several seats are open in the regular or extra legroom sections and you care more about seat width than space between seats.
+One drawback of exit-row seats is that the armrests are fixed, so you can’t lift them for extra space, even if the row isn’t complete.

 - If you have a tight connection.
 In a few cases, especially a 757-300, there are two exits, and exit-row seats can be located as far back as row 33 (on United) and 41 (on Delta).
-But even on smaller planes, the exit rows are located towards the middle of the planes.
-And from experience, I can tell you those 5-10 extra minutes it takes for everyone in front of you to deplane will feel a lot longer.
+But even on smaller planes, the exit rows are located toward the middle of the aircraft.
+And from experience, I can tell you that the 5-10 extra minutes it takes for everyone in front of you to deplane will feel much longer.
 It also can be the difference between barely making the connection and needing to rebook for the next flight.

 - You are hungry.
-If you plan to buy food on board — whether by choice, or lack of time — remember we live in the age of few, if any, free onboard lunches.
+If you plan to buy food on board — whether by choice or lack of time — remember we live in the age of few, if any, free onboard lunches.
 Of course, no airline can make sure they stock enough food, especially hot food, for all passengers to purchase.
-But again, from recent experience, and complaints from clients, I know that many food choices can run out in the first third of the plane, and on a cross-country flight, it’s not like there are options for pit-stops.
+But again, from recent experience, and complaints from clients, I know that many food choices can run out in the first third of the plane.
+Especially on a cross-country flight, if your meal choice isn’t available, it’s not like there are options for pit stops.

 - If the only exit-row seats left don’t recline.
-On many planes, there are two exit rows back to back, and in those cases, the more forward of the two won’t recline, theoretically to keep from blocking passengers in the second row from getting to the door.
-In this case, it’s a trade-off, extra legroom vs recline, and I know many people who still prefer the exit row in this case.
+On many planes, there are two exit rows, one after the other.
+In those cases, the more forward of the two won’t recline.
+Theoretically, this is to keep from blocking passengers in the second row from getting to the door.
+In this case, it’s a trade-off: extra legroom vs. recline, and I know many people who still prefer the exit row in this case.
 But it’s worth considering.

 - If you’re traveling with a pet.
 Pets are not allowed in exit rows.
 Period.

-- If you want a window seat mostly for the views.
+- If you want a window seat, mostly for the views.
 Yes, passengers can see out of the window at the exit row.
 But the wing is generally in the way of the best views.
-A preferred seat in front of the exit might not have quite as much space, but it can have less obstruction.
+A preferred seat in front of the exit might not have much space, but it can have less obstruction.

-Again, in general, exit-row seats are usually considered some of the best, if not the best, in economy-class.
-But this doesn’t mean they’re the best for every traveler, in every situation.
+Again, in general, exit-row seats are usually considered some of the best in economy class, if not the best.
+But this doesn’t mean they’re the best for every traveler in every situation.